arkrow/PyMusicLooper/README.md

 Note: further help can be found in each subcommand's help message (e.g. `pymusiclooper export-points --help`)

 **Note**: using the interactive `-i` option is highly recommended, since the automatically chosen "best" loop point may not necessarily be the best one perceptually.
+As such, it is shown in all the examples.
+Can be disabled if the `-i` flag is omitted.
 Interactive mode is also available when batch processing.

 ## Example Usage